wso2/docs-is/en/docs/guides/adaptive-auth/configure-adaptive-auth.md

 You need to [register a service provider]({{base_path}}/guides/applications/register-sp) on the Management Console.

+!!!
+Warning "Before you proceed"

+    Adaptive Authentication is disabled by default.
+    You need to run **adaptive.sh** (**adaptive.bat** for Windows) in `[IS-HOME]/bin`

+    To enable adaptive authentication please proceed following instructions.

+    1. Stop the server if running
+    2. Run adaptive.sh (adaptive.bat for Windows) (eg: `sh adaptive.sh`)
+    3. Restart the server

+    To disable adaptive authentication please proceed following instructions.
+    1. Stop the server if running
+    2. Run adaptive.sh (adaptive.bat for Windows) with DISABLE parameter (eg: `sh adaptive.sh DISABLE`)
+    3. Restart the server

 ## Add an adaptive authentication script

 Make the following changes to the created service provider.